 Bled Lake, Slovenia (Image provided by Adobe Stock)

 Craving a trip to Europe?
 (Aren’t we all?)
 This year, why not consider switching up the traditional hotspots — France, Spain, Switzerland — to discover a new destination that’s hidden in plain sight (just east of Italy and south of Austria, to be exact.)
 With its turquoise lakes and snow-capped mountains — not to mention its enormous crystal caves and a plethora of medieval castles — Slovenia is known as the hidden gem of Europe, and we’re certain that this Alpine paradise isn’t likely to remain this underrated for very long.
-Book your trip now while it's nothing short of a steal — Slovenia is just as beautiful as Switzerland, only lesser-known, so it’s only a matter of time before the rest of the tourists arrive and the prices inflate.
-In this instance, booking yourself a trip is actually saving money in the long run.
+Book your trip now while traveling in the country is nothing short of a steal — Slovenia is just as beautiful as Switzerland, only lesser-known, so it’s only a matter of time before the rest of the tourists arrive, and the prices inflate.
 Happy travels!

 19. Nashville, Tennessee